🔍 How to Mock the moment Library Using Jest

 Quick Recap:

-• Return real or partial moment objects depending on your use case
+momentobjects depending on your use case - Consider